nuts-foundation/nuts-specification/rfc/rfc011-verifiable-credential.md

 ### 3.1 Supported proofs

-To ensure the authenticity and integrity of the VC, a VC document MUST contain a signature in a `proof` section as described in section 2.2.1 of [Verifiable Credential Data Integrity Specification](https://w3c.github.i.o/vc-data-integrity/#signatures).
+To ensure the authenticity and integrity of the VC, a VC document MUST contain an embedded proof in a `proof` section as described in section 2.2.1 of [Verifiable Credential Data Integrity Specification](https://w3c.github.io/vc-data-integrity/#signatures).
 The following proof types must be supported by a Nuts node implementation:

 #### 3.1.1 JsonWebSignature2020